ipatop/blast_for_shRNA_design/README.md

-# shblast: Blast for shRNA design of targets search
+# shblast: Blast for shRNA design off-targets search

 This python script implements qblast from Biopython on shRNA sequences.